WHO Director Says World Is Entering Fourth Wave Of Covid-19

 Another obstacle is the concentration in a few countries that dominate technologies used for the production of vaccines, such as the use of messenger RNA, as in the case of the immunizing agent from Pfizer-BioNTech.

-Mariângela Simão believes that the future of the pandemic depends on a series of factors.
-The first is population immunity resulting from vaccination and natural immunization.
-The second is access to medication.
+Mariângela Simão believes that the future of the pandemic depends on a number of factors.
+The first is the population immunity, resulting from vaccination and natural immunization.
+The second is access to medicines.
 The third is how the worry variants will behave and how transmissible they will be.

 The fourth is the adoption of social public health measures and the population’s adherence to these policies.
 “Where public health measures are used inconsistently, outbreaks will continue to occur in susceptible populations,” he projected.

-The WHO director argued that in addition to prevention measures, it is necessary to ensure equity in access to vaccines, therapies and testing.
+the director of WHO defended that, in addition to prevention measures, it is necessary to ensure equity in access to vaccines, therapies and testing.
 “It’s vaccines, but not just vaccines”, he summed up.

 Americas and Brazil

-Assessing the situation in the Americas and Brazil, Mariângela Simão stated that the Americas have had a behavior of continued community transmission, with repeated waves.
+When assessing the situation in the Americas and Brazil, Mariângela Simão stated that the Americas have had a continuous community transmission behavior, with repeated waves.

 As for Brazil, she assessed that the vaccination program is going well.
-But, based on the situation in Europe, she was afraid of the future of the pandemic in Brazil due to the ongoing discussions about carnival.
+But, from the situation in Europe, it showed afraid of the future of the pandemic in Brazil due to ongoing discussions about carnival.

 “It worries me when I see the discussion about Carnival in Brazil.
 It is an extremely favorable condition for increasing community transmission.
 We need to plan actions for 2022″, he warned.